corgifist/barley-lang/README.md

  - Built-in terminal code editor

 Barley is a interpreted erlang-like language based on JVM.
-It have simplified syntax and normal strings XD

-It have a stack of useful modules like: BTS (Barley-Term-Storage), string, lists, math, types and also barley (the main module)

 ## Installation